Impact of Topology on Multipartite Entanglement Distribution Protocols in Quantum Networks: Methodology

 In contrast, MP protocols dynamically select repeaters across multiple candidate paths and thus utilise a broader range of repeater nodes throughout the network.
 In this case, redundant repeaters may arise from branches extending away from primary routing paths (e.g.\ legs of star-like topologies with more than four arms) or from nodes located along paths disproportionately longer than alternatives.

-After a first trimming of all redundant nodes, we run 5000 Monte Carlo simulations on the newly trimmed topology.
+After initially trimming all redundant nodes, we run 5000 Monte Carlo simulations on the newly trimmed topology.
 Each subsequent iteration sees trimming of the least used active repeaters, then rerunning of 5000 simulations.
 This process is repeated until the topology is maximally trimmed, meaning all remaining repeaters are always in use.

 We evaluate the impact of repeater trimming by considering how many active repeaters can be trimmed while retaining a fraction of the distribution rate of the untrimmed graph.
 We denote this fraction by $\lambda/\lambda_0$ , where $\lambda$ and $\lambda_0$ (for each topology) denote the distribution rate on the trimmed and untrimmed graphs, respectively.
 For instance, a value of $\lambda/\lambda_0=0.6$ indicates that the graph is trimmed until any further trimming causes $\lambda$ to fall below 60\% of $\lambda_0$.